LucasFonseca0/ProsigliereTestBlog/README.md

   - Request body (JSON):
     ```json
     {
-      "text": "This is a comment."
+      "content": "This is a comment."
     }
     ```